Quick Facts: Earning an Ed.D. in Maryland

 - 18 semester hours of graduate coursework at the post-baccalaureate level to include a balance of content in certain instructional categories.

-- Present evidence of a qualifying score on the MSDE-approved School Leaders Licensure Assessment (SLLA) from ETS.
+If you opt for the 18 hours of graduate coursework or an out-of-state program, you must also present evidence of a qualifying score on the MSDE-approved School Leaders Licensure Assessment (SLLA) from ETS.

 Superintendent I Certificate

-- Hold a master’s degree from an accredited institution.
+- Hold a master’s degree.

 - Have completed 27 months of satisfactory teaching performance or performance as a certified specialist in a PreK–12 setting.